-Growth in the agri-food sector in Greater Lincolnshire is important not only locally but for the whole of the UK
+Growth in the agri-food sector in Greater Lincolnshire is important not only locally, but for the whole of the UK.

-In total the food chain provides 24% of Greater Lincolnshire’s jobs (as compared with just 13% nationally) and 21% of its economic output (7% nationally).
+In total the food chain provides 24% of jobs throughout Greater Lincolnshire (as compared with just 13% nationally) and 21% of its economic output (7% nationally).

-Boasting more grade 1 agricultural land than any other LEP in England, the Greater Lincolnshire agri-food sector will double its contribution to the economy by 2030 through an ambitious programme of investment in productive capacity, skills and knowledge to drive an increase in high- value- added sales to UK and export markets.
+Boasting more Grade 1 agricultural land than any other LEP in England, the Greater Lincolnshire agri-food sector will double its contribution to the economy by 2030 through an ambitious programme of investment in productive capacity, skills and knowledge to drive an increase in high- value- added sales to UK and export markets.

 - The University of Lincoln now has the largest agri-food robotics team in Europe and their innovative work is testing how robots can be used to undertake repetitive manual tasks freeing staff to add more value and to focus on more complex procedures.